Important

 Paired Assigment

-Once you click "Submit" DETERLab will create a number of experiments and teams for your competition.
+Once you click "Submit" DETERLab will create a teams for your competition.

 Writing start up scripts for competitions